You’re Here So Let’s Have a Discussion About Creating a Last Will Before Your Passing

 The Formalities

 So, what needs to be done to make your Will valid and capable of a simple probate?
-In New Jersey, there are three basic requirements to make a Will legal.
+In New Jersey, there are three basic requirements for a Will to be valid.
 The Will needs to be in writing [signed by the testator or in the testator’s name by some other individual in the testator’s presence and at the testator’s direction] and signed by at least two individuals, each of whom sign the document within a reasonable time after each has witnessed either the signing of the Will or the testator’s acknowledgment of signing the Will.
-One of the procedures we follow in my office when we prepare a Will (assuming the person is able to get to our office, otherwise we go to them) is to hold a “signature session”.
+One of the procedures we follow in my office when preparing a Will (assuming the person can get to our office; otherwise, we go to them) is to hold a “signature session”.
 We do this because we are now formally executing the Will in a way that makes it compliant with the law.
-We provide neutral witnesses who watch the client sign the document and who then sign off as witnesses, declaring that the client was (to the best of their observation and hearing) competent the day he or she signed his/her Will and understood what he or she was signing.
+We provide neutral witnesses who observe the client sign the document and then sign as witnesses, declaring that the client was (to the best of their observation and hearing) competent on the day he or she signed his/her Will and understood what he or she was signing.

 Holographic Wills and Other Writings Intended to Be a Last Will